 The terrypratchettbooks site is well maintained and includes links to dramatisations but not (oddly) the movies.
 There is also (of course) a Wikipedia page about Pratchett and another about the series.

 • This page consists largely of reviews I wrote when the two books came out, suitably deconstructed, recycled and updated.
-More of my fiction reviews from that period are now on this blog under “words” while some with environmental themes (including nonfiction) are on my other blog, Green Path under “Books“.
+More of my fiction reviews from that period are now on this blog under “words” while many with environmental themes (including nonfiction) are on my other blog, Green Path under “Books“.